redis/docs/content/operate/rs/databases/active-active/planning.md

 - An existing database can't be changed into an Active-Active database.
 To move data from an existing database to an Active-Active database, you must [create a new Active-Active database]({{< relref "/operate/rs/databases/active-active/create.md" >}}) and [migrate the data]({{< relref "/operate/rs/databases/import-export/migrate-to-active-active.md" >}}).
 - [Discovery service]({{< relref "/operate/rs/databases/durability-ha/discovery-service.md" >}}) is not supported with Active-Active databases.
 Active-Active databases require FQDNs or [mDNS]({{< relref "/operate/rs/networking/mdns.md" >}}).
 - The `FLUSH` command is not supported from the CLI.
-To flush your database, use the API or admin console.
+To flush your database, use the API or Cluster Manager UI.
 - Cross slot multi commands (such as `MSET`) are not supported with Active-Active databases.
 - The hashing policy can't be changed after database creation.